gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/configuration.md

 #### Auto-Create Configuration

-GitSwarm generates a Git Fusion configuration and unique depot path for each new project that has convention-based mirroring enabled.
+GitSwarm generates a Git Fusion configuration and unique depot path for each new project that has Helix Mirroring enabled.
 It constructs these by substituting the GitSwarm project's namespace and project path into a template that is specified in the configuration.

 ```ruby
 gitswarm['git-fusion']['global']['auto_create']['path_template']      = '//gitswarm/projects/{namespace}/{project-path}'
 gitswarm['git-fusion']['global']['auto_create']['repo_name_template'] = 'gitswarm-{namespace}-{project-path}'
 ```

-> **Note:** `{namespace}` and `{project-path}` are substituted for the GitSwarm
+> **Note:** `{namespace}` and `{project-path}` are substituted for the
-> project's namespace and project path (name) when the project is created.
+> GitSwarm project's namespace and project path (name) when the project is
+> created.

-> **Note:** The depot specified in the `path_template` ('gitswarm' in the above
+> **Note:** The depot specified in the `path_template` ('gitswarm' in the
-> example) must exist *prior* to attempting to use the convention-based
+> above example) must exist *prior* to attempting to use the
-> repository feature.
-GitSwarm does *not* create this depot for you.
+> convention-based repository feature.
+GitSwarm does *not* create this
+> depot for you.

 #### Sample Configuration